Alexa Rank Explanation and Usage Guide

-Alexa Rank is a third party marketing tool that estimates website traffic and page rank.
+Alexa Rank is a third-party marketing tool that estimates website traffic and page rank.
 Often in use by online businesses for competitive analysis.
-Rankings are a composite between how many people are estimated to have visited the site and how many pages have been viewed.
+Rankings are a composite of how many people are estimated to have visited the site and how many pages have been viewed.
 Alexa is most accurate for websites with an Alexa Rank between 1 and 100,000.
 In this usage guide, you’ll learn everything you need to know about Alexa Rank, data explanation, website traffic, page rank, and the marketing tool history.

 It starts in 1996, Alexa in California subsidiary company of Amazon (acquired by Amazon in 1999) that specializes in providing commercial web traffic data gathered via various toolbars and web browser extensions.

 Some of Alexa’s most notable previous activities include providing a database that served as the basis for the creation of the Wayback Machine and the creation of various search facilities (now largely discontinued).
 The feature’s probably best known for is, of course, ‘Alexa Rank’.
 A metric that ranks websites in order of popularity.
 Moreover, how well they’ve been doing over the previous three months.

 According to the official Alexa website’s Our Data page.
 The rank math using a ‘combination’ of the average daily unique visitors to the site.
 In addition to the number of pageviews on the site over the past three months.
 The site with the highest combination of unique visitors and pageviews rank as #1.

 The data is collected from a subset of internet users using one of 25,000 browser extensions for either Google Chrome, Firefox and/or Internet Explorer.
 An algorithm then ‘corrects’ for various potential biases and attempts to compensate for visitors.

 Who may not be in Alexa’s measurement panel.
 A factor it hasn’t always tried to accommodate for and normalizes the data based on the geographical location of visitors.